m0euk/RDS-Bridge/README.md

 browser — pick your source (SDR Console over CAT, SDR++ over the network, and so on), then connect RDS Bridge from the **Frequency helper** row.
 It's one-way and entirely optional; with no helper linked, MPX works exactly as above.

+### Network SDR — decode a networked receiver, no other SDR software

+The fourth source, **Network SDR**, decodes a live IQ stream from a receiver on your network — with no other SDR application running at all.
+RDS Bridge tunes it, decodes it and plays its audio in the browser.

+It needs the optional **[rds-bridge-helper](helper/README.md)** companion, and that is not a design choice we made: a browser cannot open a raw TCP socket, and both supported servers speak raw TCP, so something has to sit in the middle.
+The helper reads the radio, narrows the IQ to an RDS-appropriate rate (which keeps the network traffic about 12× lighter than shipping the full stream) and hands it to RDS Bridge.
+Run the helper, pick your source and address on the setup page that opens, then choose **Network SDR** in RDS Bridge and connect to it.

+- **SpyServer** (port 5555) — Airspy R2 / Mini / HF+ / Discovery, and RTL-SDR dongles fronted by SpyServer.
+  **This is the tested path**, verified end to end against an Airspy HF+ Discovery.
+- **rtl_tcp** (port 1234) — RTL-SDR dongles direct. ⚠ **Experimental.** The reader is written and
+  unit-tested against the protocol but has **never been run against a real dongle** — nobody here owns one.
+It may well work; it isn't a claim, and if you try it, please report what happens.
+If you have an RTL-SDR and want the tested route today, run it behind SpyServer.

+The radio can be on this machine (`localhost`) or another box on the LAN — a Pi in the loft with the antenna, your browser downstairs.
+The helper always runs next to your browser and connects out to the radio.
+You still install and run rtl_tcp or spyserver yourself; a web page can't launch them for you.

+**Tuning:** when the server allows control, tune from the main frequency readout or the panel's Tune To box — a small move shifts within the captured span instantly, a larger jump retunes the radio itself.
+If the server refuses control (SpyServer's `allow_control=0`, or another client got there first), set the frequency in your SDR software and RDS Bridge follows it.

+**RF waterfall:** with a SpyServer source the helper relays the server's own display spectrum and RDS Bridge paints it as a full RF waterfall — click, scroll and Ctrl-zoom it like any other.
+It spans the radio's full width (768 kHz on an Airspy HF+ — that radio's silicon ceiling, not ours), which is wider than the channel being decoded, so a click outside the decoded span retunes the radio. rtl_tcp offers no server-side spectrum, so it decodes without a waterfall.

+⚠ **Keep the helper and RDS Bridge on the same version.** From 0.8.6 the IQ frames are tagged, and a mismatched pair produces garbled audio and junk decode rather than a clean error.
+If a working setup suddenly decodes nonsense, check the pair before anything else.

+**What's next:** SDRConnect's own remote/headless server on the LAN.
+RDS Bridge already speaks SDRConnect's WebSocket API — it's how the live SDRConnect source has always worked — so pointing it at a server on another machine may need little more than a different address.
+That is **not supported yet** and isn't promised: a browser security rule (Private Network Access) governs whether a locally-opened page may reach a service on another machine, and it hasn't been tested.
+If it turns out not to work, the fallback is an SDRConnect reader inside the helper, alongside SpyServer and rtl_tcp.

 ## Running it